 THE MILAN STRAW

-Peak Popularity: 1800s-1960s
+Peak Popularity: 1800s-1960's

-It's a type of wheat straw which is braided into long flat braids which are sewn together in a spiral from the top of the hat to the brim.
+Milan Straw hats are hats crafted in a "sewn-braid" method.
+Milan Straw is a variety of wheat straw which is braided into long flat braids, sewn together in a spiral from the top of the hat to the brim.
 These braids often are made with gaps in them to produce a lightweight, ventilated hat body.
-Milan straws are now made from blends of different types of fiber to produce varying patterns, colors, and textures.
-They tend to be heavier than Panama hats, but are thicker and sturdier by comparison, also offering more option in terms of colors and styles.
+Milan (pronounced MY-len, not like the city in Italy) originated in Italy but now is produced from a village in China.
+They tend to be heavier than Panama hats, but are thicker and sturdier and offer more options in terms of colors and styles.

 THE WESTERN HAT